kaiinui/KILogInject/README.md

 <SomeClass: 0x8d1a810> ⇠ -justStrcat:withString: [87ms] = HarryPotter
 ```

-To inject the logger, call following method of the injector.
+To inject the logger, do following.
+(You can do this anywhere.)

 ```objc
 [KILogInject inspect:@selector(justStrcat:withString:) of:someObject];